devFelicity/Felicity/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest a feature or mechanic.
+about: Suggest a feature or command.
 title: ''
 labels: enhancement
 assignees: axsLeaf